Salt cell accumulates limescale and hard mineral deposits if it’s not cleaned periodically. Find out How to Clean Salt Cell with Vinegar below!

 - In the end, re-connect the salt cell to its original location.

-Due to white vinegar’s mild acidic property, it can easily take off the calcium, limescale, and other tough buildups from your pool salt cell without the help of a service professional.
-Besides, vinegar cleans the corroded car battery terminals with ease too.
+Thanks to white vinegar’s mild acidic properties, it can easily take off the calcium, limescale, and other tough buildups from the pool salt cell.
+That’s why vinegar is the cheapest and easy-to-do method to clean salt cell.

 - 5 Parts Water